-An alternative to storing your sensitive database credentials with Tableau Online is to create connections using the OAuth 2.0 standard.
+An alternative to storing your sensitive database credentials with Tableau Cloud is to create connections using the OAuth 2.0 standard.
 The following connectors support OAuth authentication:

 - Azure Data Lake Storage Gen2, Azure SQL, Azure Synapse